thendralai/Freesail/packages/freesail/docs/Developer Guide.md

 ### Configure the FreesailProvider

-The `FreesailProvider` manages the connection to the gateway and registers available component catalogs.
+`FreesailProvider` manages the gateway connection, catalog registration, and theming in a single component.

 ```tsx
 import { ReactUI } from 'freesail';